How to Buy BHP Group (BHP) Shares

 Want to start buying BHP shares but not sure how?
 Learn how to buy BHP Group Limited stock on the Stake stock trading platform below.

-1. Find a stock trading platform
+1. Find a stock investing platform

 2. Fund your account

 Depending on the platform you chose, available funding methods will differ.
-The most common one is a bank transfer, but some brokers offer funding through debit/credit cards and other means like Apple and Google Pay.
+The most common one is a bank transfer, but some platforms offer funding through debit/credit cards and other means like Apple and Google Pay.
 Stake offers instant funding to speed up the process so you don’t miss any trading opportunities.
 Once your account has been funded, you’re ready to invest in BHP shares.